xtreme22886/SmartThings_UniFi-Presence-Sensor/README.md

 **Integration for SmartThings to use UniFi wireless clients as presence sensors** This will allow you to select from a list of known UniFi wireless clients to monitor their presence.
 By selecting device(s) to monitor, a script will run every 5 seconds to check the UniFi controller's current status of the monitored device(s).
 If the device can't be seen by any UniFi Access Point, then the device is reported offline.
 A device is "offline" when it is not connected to an UniFi wireless network.

+You can also monitor guest connected to a UniFi hotspot by enabling the guest option.

 ## Getting Started

 These instructions will help you get this solution implemented.
 I'm going to assume a working local UniFi Controller already exist on the network.